 Whatever the reasons, once the guard is on you you’re not going to get another shot.
 Start telling him how you know your rights under the law, and you’ve revealed yourself as a “professional”, his ideal prey.
 Refuse to comply, and he’ll use that walkie-talkie he’s been fingering to call for “backup”, and then you’re dealing with a city cop.

 A more sophisticated photo acquisition strategy is needed.
-Mine calls for 2 trips to the site: one to figure everything out in advance using just your phone, and another one to get the actual shot in one smooth, barely noticeable attempt.
+Mine calls for 2 trips to the site: one to figure everything out in advance using just a smartphone, and another one to get the actual shot in one smooth, barely noticeable, surgical strike.

 Use those photos at home to work out how you really want to get the shot.
 You need to know the effective (35mm equivalent) focal length of your phone camera, which for my Samsung S8 is 28 mm, and you can probably get a good idea of f-stop, shutter speed and ISO.
 Convert that focal length for you camera’s sensor size and decide what lens you need, so you’re not fumbling with equipment on the spot.
 Plan to shoot a larger frame than necessary because you don’t want to spend time composing and leveling; just crop it later.
 Shoot in burst mode, so if someone walks in front of your scene you can combine images to remove them.
 Silent electronic shutter isn’t necessary in public unless the place is deserted and quiet – in which case you’ll probably have to come back anyway when you’ll be less conspicuous.

 On the second trip, you bring the camera, in a plain carrying bag that looks like it holds a laptop and your lunch.
 Walk in and check out your spot from a distance – if there’s a crowd that needs to dissipate, wait by the entrance where you have some cover, and just stare at your phone.